CommunityGD32Cores/ArduinoCore-GD32/README.md

 * gives a successful build for the genericGD32F303CC board (and gives a working blinky!)

 *19.06.2021:*
-* Addded a lot more demos to https://github.com/maxgerhardt/gd32-pio-projects
+* Addded a lot more demos to https://github.com/maxgerhardt/gd32-pio-projects (now https://github.com/CommunityGD32Cores/gd32-pio-projects/)
 * Added catalog of issues for future work
 * Added Arduino IDE build support, ~~upload not yet working~~ upload working fine :)